 Will data be processed?

-Our secretary will ask you for your name and write it down on an appointment slip for the respective day of the open office hours in order to be able to organise them better.
-We will destroy this slip immediately after the end of the consultation so that, as a rule, no more data about your visit to the open consultation is stored.
-In a few exceptional cases we may (even without your consent) collect, store and, if necessary, pass on certain data, but we will then inform you of this.
+We will ask you for your name and make a note of it so that we can organise the timing of the open office hours.
+We will destroy this note immediately after the end of the consultation so that, as a rule, no more data about your visit to the open consultation is stored.
+In a few exceptional cases we may (under certain circumstances also without your consent) collect, store and possibly transmit certain data, but we will then inform you of this.
 This would be the case, for example, in the event of acute suicidal tendencies.